socolofs/tamoc/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.12: Replaced methods for equilibrium and viscosity with better
+                algorithms.
+Fixed small inconsistencies in the dbm.py module for clean bubbles, and updated the seawater equations of state with better methods for heat capacity and air/water surface tension.
+Updated values for the Setschenow constant in ./data/ChemData.csv, and added a mass transfer equation for Re < 1.
 Version 0.1.11: Replaced some of the -9999 values in the ./data/ChemData.csv
                 file with literature values and updated the units of the calcualtion of Vb in dbm.py when data are not available.